frawst/cs207-chaykowj/PROCESSING/readme.md

 # PROCESSING

 This folder contains all projects started and / or finished using processing during the duration of the class.
-These vary from completely useless examples of code to genuinely useful tools / rendering solutions.
+These vary from barely useful `WIP` examples of code which applied to course content.

 See below for more details on the individual projects.